floooh/sokol-zig/README.md

 ## Shader compilation

-sokol-zig comes with integrates `sokol-shdc` support and offers two ways to integrate shader compilation into the build process:
+sokol-zig comes with builtin `sokol-shdc` support and offers two ways to integrate shader compilation into the build process:

 1. Compile the shader source file into a Zig source file within the